Jnaipaul11/Shodanhelper/README.md

-SHODANHELPER REPO... i know there are tons of tools like this but i'm just trying
+SHODANHELPER REPO... i know there are tons of tools like this but i'm just trying to learn...

+USE AT YOUR OWN RISK!